maxio-com/pact-poc/README.md

 6. Check out `add bpp to consumer`.
 Regenerate pacts.
 Verify that provider fails now.
 7. Check out `add test setup to provider`.
 Add `--provider-states-setup-url=http://localhost:5000/provider_states_setup/` to `pact-verifier` incantation.
 Verify that the provider succeeds now.
+8. Check out `add async messaging contract`.
+Run `pytest test_messages.py` in `./consumer`.
+Publish `maxiocoreasync-advancedbillingasync.json`.
+Provider verification now handled by running `pytest` in `./provider`.
+   - Note that here it _could_ be nice to have both async message and REST contracts labeled by same consumer / provider pairs.
+This is possible with newer Pact contract schema, v4.
+However, this new schema not yet supported by pact-broker (for UI) or python SDK (for verification).
+First problem can throw $ at - commercial pact-flow displays v4 contracts.
+Second problem can throw hours at - we can submit PRs to pact python SDK to support v4 specification.